7 Fast-Food Chains That Use Fresh-Cut Potatoes for Their Fries

 Whether fresh-cut fries are the better choice is up to personal preference.
 Celebrity Chef David Chang said to Vulture that he "hates" the fries at In-N-Out.
 He blames the show of the worker cutting the fries and says, contrary to popular belief, fresh isn't best when it comes to potatoes.
 These out-of-season potatoes are not the best tasting and make an inferior fry, said Chang.
 The next chain has a remedy for those out-of-season potatoes.

 The chain uses Idaho-grown potatoes, most of the time, that are cut and power washed to remove the outer starch—which is quicker than the traditional soaking method.
-To ensure it always uses the best quality potatoes, Five Guys sources what it calls 'gap potatoes' from Washington for the two months of the year that the Idaho potatoes are too soft, according to an interview in Food Republic.
+To ensure it always uses the best quality potatoes, Five Guys sources what it calls 'gap potatoes' from Washington for the two months of the year that the Idaho potatoes are too soft, according to an interview published on Food Republic.

 The fries also follow a strict cooking process.
 The fresh-cut potatoes are fried twice on location.
 After the first cook, the fries must rest for at least 15 minutes before they are refried in the chain's signature peanut oil.
 Frying the fries twice allows for maximum crispiness.